corrode/corrode.github.io/content/services/_index.md

 What you need is to move forward with confidence.
 You want excellent Rust that's robust, testable, quick to compile, and easy for your team to extend.
 You want Rust projects that are a joy to work with.

 **Your teams will spend thousands of hours maintaining Rust services.
-Spend a few more to learn how to do it well.
-Get a mentor; don't struggle alone Together we'll build a codebase you'll love to work with – the one you always wanted.**
+Spend a few more to learn how to do it well.**
+**Get a mentor; don't struggle alone.**
+**Together we'll build a codebase you'll love working with and feel confident maintaining yourself.**

 ## Let's Find The Right Support For Your Team